Want to skip the hassle of assembling printed PDF sewing patterns?

 Now click on the LAYERS tab.

-7- Layers: if your pattern has layers, you can deselect the sizes and layers you don’t need.
-I recommend you deselect the grid and markers layers for our patterns.
-They are only used for home printers to help assemble the sheets together.
+7- Layers: if your pattern has layers, feel free to uncheck the sizes and layers you don’t need.
+I’d suggest turning off the grid and markers layers for our patterns since they’re just for home printers to help piece the sheets together.

 8- Line properties: you can customize even further your pattern by changing the line color, thickness, and style.
-However, you can deselect these options if you wish to use the original lines.
+You can also deselect these options if you want to keep the original lines.

 9- Generate PDF: when you’re ready, click on this button to generate the customized pattern file.

-As long as you don’t close the software, your settings will be saved, so you can revise them and overwrite the previous versions as needed.
+As long as you keep the software open, your settings are good to go!
+You can adjust them and replace the old versions as you want.